gr8back/reactcognito/README.md

 This app uses Materialize.css for some CSS features.
 I've also added React-Greensock for some additional animation features, that really haven't been built out yet.

-Also added a window resize overserver file as 'mediaquery.js' that returns true or false if the media query passed to it passes or fails.
+Also added a window resize observer file as 'mediaquery.js' that returns true or false if the media query passed to it passes or fails.
 This was required to adjust the react-gsap logout animation on mobile.
 Building out a larger project, this will be useful for doing screen size sensitive components.